ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 Russian?, You are not welcome here,
-- go away and protest against your maniac leader
+- go away and protest against your maniac insane leader
 ------------------

 ### seperate bin files updated saturday 26 februari 2022 added countdown off timer